livingdocsIO/documentation/content/enterprise/guides/includes/article-list-teasers.md

         return {doNotRender: true}
       }
       // Using "preload" in "paramsSchema" will populate the documents in the "values" property.
-      // It will automatically remove duplicates between lists displayed on the same page, and
+      // It will automatically remove duplicates between lists displayed on the same page. if (!params.list?.values?.length) {
-      // ensure the duplicate article is only added to the list with the highest priority (if used). if (!params.list?.values?.length) {
         // Empty list
         return {content: []}